Lakers beat 76ers, halt eight-game losing streak

-PHILADELPHIA -- Julius Randle had 25 points and nine rebounds, Lou Williams added 18 points and the Los Angeles Lakers snapped an eight-game losing streak with a 100-89 victory over the Philadelphia 76ers Friday night at the Wells Fargo Center.
+Julius Randle had 25 points and nine rebounds, Lou Williams added 18 points and the Lakers snapped their skid with a 100-89 victory over the 76ers on Friday night at the Wells Fargo Center.

+"Their competitors, they're sick of losing," Lakers coach Luke Walton said.
+"I thought we came out and set our tone defensively early on and had one of our better defensive games."

 D'Angelo Russell and Nick Young also had 15 points apiece for the Lakers (11-18), who won for the first time since Nov.
 30 at Chicago.
 Jordan Clarkson scored 10 points and Larry Nance Jr. swept 11 rebounds.